ibm-cloud-docs/devsecops/devsecops-release-notes.md

 SLSA attestation
 :   You can now attest images built in CI pipeline with SLSA level 3 attestation.
 For more information, see [Configuring collection of SLSA attestations for images](/docs/devsecops?topic=devsecops-cd-devsecops-slsa).

-Collection evidences for multiple assets
+Collecting evidence for multiple assets
 :   You can now collect evidence for multiple assets.
 For more information, see [Multiple assets in collect-evidence](/docs/devsecops?topic=devsecops-devsecops-collect-evidence#multi-asset-evidence-collection).

 Support for Security and Compliance Center push API